-Downstream of the analysis the context, in a view of risksed thinking, we pinpoint and riodically update the main risks d opportunities, at our work event would have on the organisation or on the external context once it has occurred.
-In the same way, we identify actions that make it possible to seize opportunities.
+Downstream of the analysis event would have on the organisation or on the external context once it has occurred.
+In the same way, we identify actions that make it possible to seize opportunities, at our work

 On an operational level, we conduct an annual analysis and sixmonthly monitoring of the exposure to risks and track progress on the mitigation actions, in conjunction with Corporate department managers and the Risk Managers at site level.
 The results of these analyses are presented to the Board of Directors.